KOTYA8/PiFMPSRT/README.md

 **1.** Choose a version of PiFmPSRT and drag to the PiFmRds Directory.
 **2.** Create in the directory PiFmRds -> mkfifo rds_ctl
 **3.** In one console we run -> sudo ./pi_fm_rds -ctl rds_ctl
-and in another console we run -> python3 psrtv(ver).py
+and in another console we run
+OLD: -> python3 psrtv(ver).py
+NEW: -> python3 main.py
 **4.** After the PiFmRds -> Change ps.txt and rt.txt directory.
 Without closing the script, you can change PS and RT by saving a text file

 # Registers for V4